-- We will continue to develop our approach to assuring the quality of pre-registration education and training, fully implementing the thematic and risk-based approaches that we have piloted in 2019. - We will use the findings of our first thematic review of education, which focuses on how well UK undergraduate training programmes prepare new dentists for practice, to inform our policy and quality assurance activity in relation to education and training and to work with others to deliver improvements to the structure of education and training systems in dentistry. - We will use evidence, research and intelligence to further develop our processes for identifying risk, to evolve learning outcomes and to inform our approach to quality assurance, including identifying areas for thematic review. - We will bring focus to the question of whether selection, often based on academic results, is generating the right pool of talent for the future healthcare workforce.
+- · We will continue to develop our approach to assuring the quality of pre-registration education and training, fully implementing the thematic and risk-based approaches that we have piloted in 2019. - · We will use the findings of our first thematic review of education, which focuses on how well UK undergraduate training programmes prepare new dentists for practice,

+- We will use evidence, research and intelligence to further develop our processes for identifying risk, to evolve learning outcomes and to inform our approach to quality assurance, including identifying areas for thematic review - · We will bring focus to the guestion of whether selection, often based on academic results, is generating the right pool of talent for the future healthcare workforce.

-Ensuring the integrity of the register
+Ensuring the integrity of the registers

-• We will continue to ensure that those we register meet the relevant requirements, giving the appropriate scrutiny to applications and subsequent changes, and acting promptly to give effect to decisions or actions affecting an individual's registration.
+We will continue to ensure that those we register meet the relevant requirements, giving the appropriate scrutiny to applications and subsequent changes, and acting promptly to give effect to decisions or actions affecting an individual's registration.